strawbees/learning-platform-gatsby/content/activities/05a-build-a-blinking-star.md

 - '/activity/build-a-robotic-crane-quirkbot'
 downloads:
 - name: 'Coding Cards'
-  path: /codingcards/quirkbotblocks.pdf
+  path: /codingcards/QuirkbotBlockCodingCards.pdf
 - name: 'Video instruction'
   path: https://strawbees-learning-videos.s3.amazonaws.com/Build%20a%20Blinking%20Star.mp4
 ---

 <section component="youtube" url="https://youtu.be/4zduly6FhQs"></section>

 Blinking an LED light may sound trivial but it hides great complexities as you start thinking of synchronizing and adding rhythm to the light show.
-Ideas such as brightness, luminosity, color intensity and hue can be explored and there are infinite ways in which you can make your star shine.
-Make sure to [download the CODE offline app](https://strawbees.com/downloads/) to create your own blinking creation.
+Ideas such as brightness, luminosity, color intensity and hue can be explored and there are infinite ways you can make your star shine.

 <section component="gallery">